-- 10.1.
-If an Employee becomes aware of any actual or suspected breach of this Policy, he/she must report such incidents in accordance with the Group's code of conduct or any other reporting and escalation procedures. - 10.2.
-To facilitate the formal risk review and assessment by the Group, all functional units should keep a register recording both suspected and actual incidents regardless of the amounts involved, and report the relevant statistics to the head of the internal audit function on a quarterly basis.
-In addition, all the relevant information related to such cases should be made readily available for independent review and follow-up by the internal audit department. - 10.3.
-Employees are actively encouraged to report any concerns regarding fraud and bribery.
+- 10.1 If an Employee becomes aware of any actual or suspected breach of this Policy, he/she must report such incidents in accordance with the Group's Whistleblowing Policy or any other reporting and escalation procedures. - 10.2 Employees are actively encouraged to report any concerns regarding fraud and bribery.
 Procedures are in place to ensure that such complaints are logged, investigated and appropriate action is taken.
 All reports of fraud or bribery are to be investigated and appropriate sanctions employed.
 Complaints are to be treated confidentially to the extent possible, and Employees raising legitimate concerns in good faith are to be protected.
+Retaliation of any kind against any Employee for making good-faith reports about actual or suspected violation of this Policy will not be permitted. - 10.3 Employees must cooperate fully and openly with any investigation into alleged or suspected corrupt activity or breach of this Policy.
+Failure to cooperate or to provide truthful information may also lead to the Employee being subject to disciplinary action, up to and including dismissal.